 Health Consequences of Global Trade in Food Commodities

 Close to one billion people suffer from malnutrition and many more from food deprivation in the twenty-first century.
 As neoliberal trade policies have restructured national economies, new speculation in global commodities markets has limited access to food by the poor.
 This course investigates shifting modes of food production as local practices of subsistence agriculture have been replaced by export agriculture and global commodities markets.
 The course compares the consequences of these changes for women as consumers in the global North as well as for women as producers of subsistence in the global South.
 Examining impacts of global commodities markets on food distribution, diet, and health, the course also analyzes the health effects of the creation of consumer markets for processed foods.

-Current and upcoming courses will be continually updated on this website.
-If you are interested in taking a course offered during the fall semester, please contact Chrisy Moutsatsos before August 15th, 2013, and if you are interested in taking a course offered during the spring semester, please contact Chrisy before December 15th, 2013.
+Current and upcoming courses will be updated on this website.
+If you are interested in taking a course offered during the spring semester, or have any other questions about course offerings and program enrollment, please contact the Women's Global Health Leadership Program by email at: WGHL@NationalNursesUnited.org before December 15th, 2013.
 Please check back for a schedule of current and future course offerings.